fengyuanchen/cropper/README.md

 **Note:** This size is relative to the page, not the image.

-### fitCanvasToContainer
+### rotateMode

-- Type: `Boolean`
+- Type: `Number`
-- Default: `false`
+- Default: `0`

-Set to true to ensure that the image is resized so that it remains entirely visible within the container (eg: when rotating).
+Set to 1 to ensure that the image is resized so that it remains entirely visible within the container when rotating.

 ### build